technomancy/leiningen/TUTORIAL.md

 translate their notation into Leiningen's.
 Leiningen describes packages using identifiers that look like this:

-    [org.clojure/swank-clojure "1.2.1"]
+    [org.clojure/clojure-contrib "1.1.0"]

+TODO: show example of mvn deps

-* "org.clojure" is called the 'group-id'
+* "org.clojure" is called the "group-id"
-* "swank-clojure" is called the 'artifact-id'
+* "clojure-contrib" is called the "artifact-id"
 * "1.2.1" is the version of the jar file you require

+If you omit the group-id, then Leiningen will use the artifact-id for it.
+This is the convention generally used for Leiningen libraries.
+The name and version at the top of the defproject form follows the same rules.

 Sometimes versions will end in "-SNAPSHOT".
 This means that it is not an official release but a development build.
-In general relying on snapshot dependencies is discouraged, but sometimes its necessary if you need bug fixes etc. that have not made their way into a release yet.
-Adding a snapshot dependency to your project will cause Leiningen to actively go seek out the latest version of the dependency every time you run <tt>lein deps</tt>, (whereas normal release versions are cached in the local repository) so if you have a lot of snapshots it will slow things down.
+Relying on snapshot dependencies is discouraged but is sometimes necessary if you need bug fixes etc. that have not made their way into a release yet.
+Adding a snapshot dependency to your project will cause Leiningen to actively go seek out the latest version of the dependency once a day when you run <tt>lein deps</tt>, (whereas normal release versions are cached in the local repository) so if you have a lot of snapshots it will slow things down.

-Speaking of the local repository, all the dependencies you pull in using Leiningen or Maven get cached in $HOME/.m2/repository.
-You can install the current project in there:
+Speaking of the local repository, all the dependencies you pull in using Leiningen or Maven get cached in $HOME/.m2/repository since Leiningen uses the Maven API under the covers.
+You can install the current project in the local repository with this command:

     $ lein install

     Wrote pom.xml
     [INFO] Installing myproject-1.0.0-SNAPSHOT.jar to ~/.m2/repository/myproject/myproject/1.0.0-SNAPSHOT/myproject-1.0.0-SNAPSHOT.jar

-Generally Leiningen will fetch your dependencies on-demand, but if you have just added a new dependency and you want to force it to fetch it, you can do that too:
+Generally Leiningen will fetch your dependencies when they're needed, but if you have just added a new dependency and you want to force it to fetch it, you can do that too:

     $ lein deps